 To my mother, Dorothy May Causton née Kilpatrick (1922–2003), who was a voracious reader and an excellent writer and critic.
 Every summer, before making the long trek up north to the cottage, the Public Library in LaSalle allowed us to fill up two large cartons of books each.
 By mid-summer, having read all the contents from our own boxes, we were merrily raiding each other’s cache.
-Sometime during the early 1980s, I complained that I had nothing interesting to read…whereupon she pointed me towards Thomas B. Costain’s lively histories of the Plantagenets.
+Sometime during the early 1980s, I complained of a want of anything interesting to read … whereupon she pointed me in the direction of Thomas B. Costain’s lively histories of the Plantagenets.
 The rest, pun acknowledged, is history.

 To my paternal grandmother, Daisy Winifred Causton née Dunford (1892–1971), who brought with her many, many family photographs from England, and maintained a continuous and warm correspondence with her family during her lifetime, thereby adding mid-20th century elements to the photograph collection.

 To Roger Dunford, and his wife, Hazel, of county Down, for taking care of me during visits to Northern Ireland.
 Roger is a kind man, an aficionado of old Saab motor cars, and an inveterate tinkerer who can fix and polish up just about anything that comes into his hands.
 He is especially proud of his father, Thomas Cyril Dunford (1894–1970), who served in the Great War.

 To Michael Dunford, for squiring me about on a tour of Sussex in 2003, from Steyning to Piddinghoe, and for the continued friendship of his family.